awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platforms.md

    ```

 1. Run [`eb platform init`](eb3-platform.md#eb3-platform-init) and follow the prompts to initialize a platform repository\.

+   You can shorten `eb platform` to `ebp`\.
 **Note**
-You can shorten `eb platform` to `ebp`\.
 Windows PowerShell uses `ebp` as a command alias\.
 If you're running the EB CLI in Windows PowerShell, use the long form of this command — `eb platform`\.

    ```
-   ~/custom-platform$ ebp init
+   ~/custom-platform$ eb platform init
    ```

    This command also creates the directory `.elasticbeanstalk` in the current directory and adds the configuration file `config.yml` to the directory\.
 Don't change or delete this file, because Elastic Beanstalk relies on it when creating the custom platform\.

-   By default, `ebp init` uses the name of the current folder as the name of the custom platform, which would be `custom-platform` in this example\.
+   By default, `eb platform init` uses the name of the current folder as the name of the custom platform, which would be `custom-platform` in this example\.

 1. Run [`eb platform create`](eb3-platform.md#eb3-platform-create) to launch a Packer environment and get the ARN of the custom platform\.
 You'll need this value later when you create an environment from the custom platform\.

    ```
-   ~/custom-platform$ ebp create
+   ~/custom-platform$ eb platform create
    ...
    ```